 If you want to help out the project, but don’t have enough funds to be a Good Samaritan, you can always contribute and end up at our acknowledgement section or you can donate by buying a digital copy of the MSTG at Leanpub.
 Donators can be mentioned in the acknowledgement section as well, from 25 USD onward.
 Note that you are anonymous to us when you buy via Leanpub.
-Therefore, if you want to get listed, submit your payment receipt to Sven Schleier or Jeroen Willemsen.
+Therefore, if you want to get listed, submit your payment receipt to Sven Schleier.

 May 23rd 2020: New build system and release upcoming!